A Trust Crisis In Simulation-Based Inference? Your Posterior Approximations Can Be Unfaithful: Empirical observations

 {\bfseries Sequential Neural Likelihood} (\textsc{snl}) \citep{papamakarios2019sequential} models the likelihood $p(\vx|\vtheta)$.
 A numerical approximation of the posterior is obtained by plugging the learned likelihood estimator into a Markov Chain Monte Carlo (\textsc{mcmc}) sampler as a surrogate likelihood.
+Similarly, \cite{price2018bayesian, frazier2022bayesian} construct a synthetic normal approximation of the likelihood over summary statistics.